-- Default widget properties are created along with each widget instance.
-For a list of default properties for all widgets, see section 15.9, "Widgets". - ▶ User-defined widget properties are created by the modeler in addition to the default ones.
+- ▶ Default widget properties are created along with each widget instance.
+For a list of default properties for all widgets, see section 15.10, "Widgets". - User-defined widget properties are created by the modeler in addition to the default ones. - Widget feature properties are created by EB GUIDE Studio when the modeler adds a widget feature to a widget.
+Widget feature properties are grouped by categories.
+Widget features add more functionality for the appearance and behavior of widgets.